Northwest Alliances

 Dr. Becka Morgan, Professor of Computer Science and Division Chair for Computer Science, has a deep commitment to the work of creating inclusive spaces.
 Her experiences as an undergraduate provided the drive to become a teacher so she could affect change in the status quo.
 She earned her Ph.D. at Oregon State University, focusing on pedagogical practices that promote inclusion.
 Currently she is working with the Willamette Educational Service District to bring dual credit courses to high school students in Oregon.
 Her latest project is creating a Web Design Institute for high school teachers to reach students in underserved communities.
 The Institute trains teachers using a more creative pathway into computer science which is often more attractive to historically marginalized students.

-A photo of Dr. Anna Ritz
+Dr. Anna Ritz headshot

 Dr. Anna Ritz